 In addition to the clutter clearing rampage I've been on in my house, I mentioned earlier on that I had decided to take on a fitness challenge.
 Basically, a few injuries and a few extra pounds took me to the point whereby eventually, I felt physically uncomfortable in...read more

-Dana Reece (Prempal Kaur), PhD, holds advanced degrees in Writing, Literature, and Education.
-She is a college professor as well as being a 3HO, KRI, and Yoga Alliance certified Kundalini Yoga Instructor, and an Inner Space Technique (IST) Practitioner.
+Dana Reece (Prempal Kaur), Ph.D., RYT-200, Director of Kundalini Studies at the Soul of Yoga, holds advanced degrees in Writing, Literature, and Education.
+She is a college professor as well as being a 3HO, Kundalini Yoga Research Institute (KRI), and Yoga Alliance certified Kundalini Yoga Instructor; Yoga Alliance Teacher Trainer; in process to become a KRI Lead Teacher Trainer; and an Inner Space Technique (IST) Practitioner.

-Dr. Reece has over 25 years’ experience in writing/coaching writers as well as over 14 years’ experience in meditation and the practice of inner alchemical techniques designed to develop and strengthen the energetic body.
-She has completed graduate-level leadership training and taught dozens of college-level goal-setting workshops, having completed additional training with several masters of personal development, including Peter Drucker, Charles Givens, and Anthony Robbins.
+Dr. Reece has over 27 years’ experience in writing/coaching writers as well as almost 20 years’ experience in meditation and the practice of inner alchemical techniques designed to develop and strengthen the energetic body.
+She has completed graduate-level leadership training, taught dozens of college-level goal-setting workshops, and completed additional training with several masters of personal development, including Peter Drucker, Charles Givens, and Anthony Robbins.
 In addition to having taught hundreds of college classes as a full-time professor, she has taught public and private Kundalini Yoga classes and led and facilitated group meditations.
-Additionally, she has mentored numerous writers/aspiring writers in all phases of making time for, envisioning, organizing, and writing short stories, professional articles, Ph.D. dissertations , and both fiction and non-fiction books.
+Additionally, she has mentored numerous writers/aspiring writers in all phases of making time for, envisioning, organizing, and writing short stories, professional articles, Ph.D. dissertations, and both fiction and non-fiction books.
 She combines spiritual vision and practice with “real-world,” results-oriented practicality.

 Dana Reece’s experience in these modalities combines compassion, humor, and a fiery determination to move clients and students through their self-imposed fears and limitations toward clarity and confidence to achieve their highest potential.